 - High cholesterol

-- Impaired Glucose Tolerance – People affected by this condition do not meet the diagnostic criteria for diabetes, but their blood sugar control is considered to be abnormal.
-This places them at higher risk for the development of type II diabetes
+- Impaired Glucose Tolerance – People affected by this condition do not meet the diagnostic criteria for diabetes, but their blood sugar control is considered to be abnormal, placing them at higher risk for the development of type II diabetes

 Testing for diabetes

-Diabetes is tested for using what is called a fasting glucose blood test which your GP can carry out.
+Diabetes is tested for using a fasting glucose blood test which your GP can carry out.
 This measures the level of glucose in the blood after 12 hours of not eating anything.
-In a healthy person blood sugar should be quite low after fasting because insulin has packed all the glucose away in the cells to maintain energy production.
-However, in diabetics there is either not enough insulin or the cells are no longer responsive.
-This means that blood glucose levels stay high even after 12 hours without food.
+In a healthy person, blood sugar should be quite low after fasting because insulin has packed all the glucose away in the cells to maintain energy production.
+In diabetics there is either not enough insulin or the cells are no longer responsive – so blood glucose levels stay high even after 12 hours without food.

-Nutrient deficiencies – The proper balance of vitamins, minerals is critical to proper blood sugar regulation.
 Deficiencies of key nutrients can increase diabetes risk or aggravate an existing condition.
-Our modern diets are often full of refined, processed foods, saturated fats, salt and simples sugars.
+Our modern diets are often full of refined, processed foods, saturated fats, salt and simple sugars.
 These foods are low in nutrients and this predisposes us to developing a deficiency.
-Having a NutrEval Health MOT can identify these deficiencies and allow them to be corrected before they become a serious problem.
-NutrEval MOT Health Test.